20) Scream 3: Opening Scene (0:00:00-0:09:25)

 By the end of the film’s climax, these rules are broken.
 This scene is just as imperative to the success of the movie as the reveal of the killers or even the opening scene.
 Randy speaks for every horror fan at this point in time in 1996 and the meta spin on the genre is talked about so hilariously and intelligently here.

-Also, Stu’s delivery of “I’ll be right back!” never fails to make us chuckle.
+Also, Stu’s delivery of “I’ll be right back!” never fails to make us laugh.

 4) Scream: Tatum’s Death Scene (1:04:26-1:07:43)